piotrwitek/react-redux-typescript-guide/README.md

 # Extras

 ### tsconfig.json
-> Solid default setup for React with ES2016 support.
-Start from this as default and tweak more options if necessary.
+> Recommended setup for best benefits from type-checking, with support for JSX and ES2016 features.
 ```json
 {
   "compilerOptions": {